andys/new_name/README.md

 # Database Anonymizer

-Database Anonymizer is a tool for copying data from a source database to a destination database, while anonymizing sensitive fields.
+new_names is a tool for copying data from a source database to a destination database, while anonymizing sensitive personal data such as name fields.

 Rather than removing data, it replaces sensitive values (such as names, emails, etc.) with realistic fake data, preserving the structure and usability of the database for development, testing, or analytics.

 ## Features

 - **Supports MySQL and PostgreSQL**: Seamlessly works with both database types.
-- **Configurable Anonymization**: Specify which fields to anonymize per table using a simple config file.
+- **Configurable Anonymization**: Specify which fields to anonymize per table using a simple YAML config file.
 - **Parallel Processing**: Utilizes worker pools for fast, concurrent reading and writing of tables.
 - **Upsert or Truncate Logic**: If a table has an ID field, records are upserted; otherwise, the destination table is truncated before insert.
 - **Progress Reporting**: Periodically prints progress updates to the console.